Super Bowl ads 2022: Crypto companies are spending millions to win over viewers

 FTX.com has an unusual angle: It's giving away bitcoin to viewers.
 According to its teaser, the company will be giving away an amount of bitcoin equal to the exact time at which the ad runs in the game.
 So if the ad runs at 8:50 p.m., the company would give away 8.5 bitcoin, worth about $373,400 based on Wednesday's price.
 Four people will each win the prize, according to the company.

-One ad airing this Sunday comes from cryptocurrency exchange platform Binance and features professional basketball player Jimmy Butler.
+One ad campaign focused on the Super Bowl comes from cryptocurrency exchange platform Binance and features professional basketball player Jimmy Butler.
 In the commercial, he cautions would-be investors about putting too much faith in other crypto companies running ads during the Super Bowl.

 Butler joins a slew of other celebrities, including Matt Damon, Gwyneth Paltrow and Mike Tyson, plugging digital currencies.
 The NBA star told CBS MoneyWatch that he's not only promoting cryptocurrency — he wants to be an investor and is doing his own research.